Explore our careers opportunities at proSapient

 What we do with your personal information?

-• Your contact details are used by our account managers and our system.
-This allows us to notify you when we receive a project relevant to your background.
+Your contact details are used by our account managers and our system to notify you when we receive a project relevant to your background.

-We do not collect any Special Categories of Personal Data about you (this includes details about your race or ethnicity, religious or philosophical beliefs, sex life, sexual orientation, political opinions, trade union membership, information about your health, and genetic and biometric data).
+In limited circumstances, we may collect Special Categories of Personal Data about you.
+This includes data revealing your race or ethnicity, religious or philosophical beliefs, sexual orientation, political opinions, trade union membership, information about your health, and genetic or biometric data.

 If you fail to provide personal data